 Another case, obviously directly addressing one of the reasons not to build, is if you plan on creating a business so that you can serve other businesses.
 This is the “picks and shovels” model—where in a gold rush you don’t want to be out hunting for gold, you want to be in the market of selling everybody the tools they’re using to mine the gold.

-Find out more of Mark Ridley’s thoughts on the build versus buy debate in the full on-demand webinar, sponsored by Logi Analytics and Project Management Today >
+Find out more of Mark Ridley’s thoughts on the build versus buy debate in Product Management Today’s on-demand webinar, sponsored by Logi Analytics >